JEVBR/EVdash/README.md

 This is the software of a car dashboard i use to monitor currents, voltages, speed, etc. of the frequency inverter of my DIY electric car.

 The car uses a AC inverter based on the project of Paul Holmes.
+Some video of the dash can be found at https://www.youtube.com/watch?v=jg6Px_q51ew

 The inverter sends serial data to a Raspberry PI3 on which this EVdash software is running.
 The PI3 displays the recieved data on a monitor.